BonkeGcobo/ZatechCon/README.md

 ## 📝 License

-This project is https://creativecommons.org/licenses/by-nc/4.0/ licenced
+This project is [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/) licenced